RESEARCH STARTER

 While the program succeeded in achieving some of its goals, particularly in promoting cleaner vehicles, it faced criticism regarding its overall effectiveness.
 Studies indicated that it facilitated fewer than 700,000 transactions, which some argued was minimal compared to the vast number of vehicles in the U.S. Additionally, many consumers were already shifting towards more fuel-efficient cars due to rising gas prices prior to the program's launch.
 The program's short duration and early termination due to funding depletion highlighted both its popularity and the challenges in significantly altering vehicle ownership trends.

-IDENTIFICATION: US federal government program that briefly subsidized purchases of cleaner-running and more fuel-efficient vehicles
+- IDENTIFICATION: US federal government program that briefly subsidized purchases of cleaner-running and more fuel-efficient vehicles

-DATES: June 24–August 24, 2009
+- DATES: June 24–August 24, 2009

 The three goals of the Cash for Clunkers program were to help reduce American dependence on foreign oil, help reduce carbon emissions from passenger vehicles, and provide a stimulus to the American automobile industry.
-It at least partly achieved the first two goals, but most critics, back by two studies, assert that it was essentially a failed program.
+It at least partly achieved the first two goals, but most critics, backed by two studies, assert that it was essentially a failed program.

 Enacted on June 24, 2009, and officially known as the Car Allowance Rebate System (CARS), the popularly called Cash for Clunkers program made a total of $3 billion available to subsidize the private purchase of more fuel-efficient automobiles, trucks, sport utility vehicles (SUVs), and vans before it was terminated ahead of schedule on August 24 because its funding had been exhausted by popular demand.
-The subsidies were disbursed as credits toward the purchase of only new vehicles and, depending on the magnitude of the improvement in miles per gallon (mpg) offered by the new vehicle, the individual credits were either $4,500 (for major mpg gains) or $3,500 (for lesser gains).
+The subsidies were disbursed as credits toward the purchase of only new vehicles, and, depending on the magnitude of the improvement in miles per gallon (mpg) offered by the new vehicle, the individual credits were either $4,500 (for major mpg gains) or $3,500 (for lesser gains).
 New purchases had to cost less than $45,000, trade-ins generally had to have combined city and highway mileage ratings of 18 mpg or less, and all trade-ins were to be scrapped, not resold.

 A similar program had been pursued previously by the Slovak Republic in Europe, and other countries were considering adopting such programs when the US Congress enacted Cash for Clunkers.
 The program’s goals were to stimulate sales in the sagging American auto industry, to reduce American dependence on foreign energy by replacing “gas guzzlers” with more fuel-efficient vehicles, and to reduce carbon emissions emanating from older, fossil-fuel-burning vehicle engines.